Natr1x/browser-wsl/README.md

-# WSL Open Tool
+# Browser WSL

-The WSL Open Tool is a bash script intended for use in Ubuntu WSL.
+The Browser WSL tool is a bash script intended for use in Ubuntu WSL.
 This script allows you to open a file or link in your host browser from within the WSL environment.

+Based on wslview from the wslut suite of tools but with the distinction that you can pick what program to open the files/links with yourself instead of relying on powershell, cmd, or explorer.exe.
+All of which can be very slow in certain scenarios.

 ## Requirements